digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 <div class="page-break"></div>

-# Python
+# Python  <a id="python-basics"></a>

-Object-oriented
+- Object-oriented
-Procedural
+- Procedural
-Functional
+- Functional

 Interpreted language: unlike Java which requires us to compile the jar file

 - Strongly typed: Explicit conversion required
 - Python fails at runtime when asked to multiply/divide strings and strings.
 If you need the numbers stored inside a string variable, you need to cast it explicitly (`int_var = int("99")`).
-- dynamically typed: typing information is only evaluated when running code (e.g., string * string in if-statement that is not evaluated does not fail)
+- Dynamically typed: typing information is only evaluated when running code (e.g., string * string in if-statement that is not evaluated does not fail)

 Example: